aarontodd82/fmconv/FM9_IMPLEMENTATION_PLAN.md

 ## Overview

 FM9 is an extended VGM format designed for the Teensy OPL3 player.
 It bundles standard VGM data with optional embedded audio (WAV/MP3) and real-time effects automation.
-FM9 files are always gzip compressed.

 **Goals:**
 - Default output format for fmconv
 - Backwards compatible structure (VGM data remains parseable)
 - Minimal changes to existing Teensy VGM player
 - Optional audio and FX - FM9 without extras is just a renamed VGZ
+- **Streamable audio** - Audio data is NOT compressed, allowing Teensy to stream-copy directly to temp file without needing RAM for decompression

 ---